Navigation auf uzh.ch

 Yes, we recommend Arabic I. For Arabic Fast Track, reading and writing the Arabic script is already required.

 Yes, they can, if they enjoy independent study.
 The Self-Access Center provides various materials and consultations.
 A language meet-up provides an excellent opportunity to study Arabic regularly.
-If you then wish to take Arabic II in a subsequent semester, we recommend that you use the Language Center materials from the outset.
-Please note, however, that independent study takes at least as much time as attending a course does.
+If you wish to attend the Arabic Fast Track course in the spring semester, you can teach yourself Arabic script, which is a prerequisite for this course, on your own during the fall semester.

 If you have other questions, please consult the general FAQs that relate to all Language Center courses and services.